 Upon our arrival at home from the holiday-weekend extravaganza, my mum’s brother awaited us in our driveway to be the bearer of bad news.
 He knew Dad’s habits and we always returned from Canada at the same time.
 Lee had been found unconscious on the bathroom floor of her rooming house and transferred to Bergen Pines Hospital.

 The following day, on which I was scheduled to begin my freshman year in high school, I took a bus to the county hospital, several towns away, for visiting my ailing, hardly recognizable parent.
-She looked like a skeleton covered with a thin layer of skin wrapped around her bones with hair atop her head, clad in a hospital gown.
-Lee had lost seventy pounds over the past weekend from what was soon found to be cancer of her uterus.
+She looked meager like a skeleton covered with just a thin layer of skin wrapped around her pronounced bones with stringy, unkempt hair atop her head; Mum’s body was clad in an ugly hospital gown.
+Lee had lost seventy pounds over the past weekend from what was soon found to be cancer of the uterus.

 Her attending physician admitted to us after pronouncing her dead, that when the surgeon went in initially to explore, the decision to close her right back up was immediate, for she was too far gone.

 My relationship with my father waned considerably after my mother was buried, and I became very bitter, blaming him for her unforeseen death.
 Any respect that might been left for him and the money he had loved so dearly, turned rapidly into scorn.

 Fortunately for me, although many years later, Dad and I mended our estrangement and became the best of friends.
 My marriage and a new baby boy, eventual divorce, and my beginning to turn into my father started me to realize Pop wasn’t such a villain after all.
 There are always two sides to every story.